+America's rural transportation system provides mobility for rural residents and visitors while linking urban America with the source of much of its food supply, energy and other natural resources.
+The ongoing challenge of responding to the spread of the COVID-19 virus has underscored the critical importance of the nation's freight transportation system in keeping urban and rural communities adequately supplied with medical supplies, food and energy.
 America's rural heartland is a vital part of the country, serving as a place to live and visit, and as a cultural and economic resource.
 The nation's rural transportation system plays a critical role in supporting the economy of rural America - particularly its agriculture, energy, manufacturing and tourism sectors - and connecting the nation's heartland to urban America.

-Roads, bridges and highways are the backbone of the nation's rural transportation system, supporting its growing economy and providing daily mobility for residents, businesses and visitors.
+Roads, bridges and highways are the backbone of the nation's rural transportation system, supporting its economy and providing daily mobility for residents, businesses and visitors.
 The condition, safety and efficiency of the nation's rural roads and bridges all play a critical role in the quality of life in rural and urban America.
-The nation's rural transportation system provides mobility for rural residents and visitors while linking urban America with the source of much of its food supply, energy and other natural resources.

-Good transportation is essential to rural areas to provide access to jobs, to facilitate the movement of goods and people, to access health care and opportunities for educational skills, and to provide links to other social services.
+Good transportation is essential to rural areas to provide access to jobs, to facilitate the movement of goods and people, to access health care and opportunities for education, and to provide links to other social services.
 Transportation supports businesses and is a critical factor in a company's decision to locate or expand business operations.
 For communities that rely on tourism and natural amenities to help support their economy, transportation is the key link between visitors and destinations.